zetazee/anvio/read_recruitment.md

 ![read recruitment](read_recruitment/10.png)

 do you notice that we are inside the directory where both our fasta file and the newly created db file are?

-**always remember that you need to run the commands where your files are.**

-if you leave in the middle of the procedure and want to continue later, always `cd` to the directory where your files are before continuing. this may sound obvious, but it’s easy to forget. when you run a command, it needs direct access to the file—it can’t search your entire computer for the file with that specific name.

 ```bash
 anvi-run-scg-taxonomy -c genome.db --num-threads 4